Bran Mak Morn: Copyright and trademark

 The name Bran Mak Morn and the names of Robert E. Howard's other principal characters are trademarked by Paradox Entertainment of Stockholm, Sweden, through its US subsidiary Paradox Entertainment Inc. Paradox also holds copyrights on the stories written by other authors under license from Robert E. Howard Properties Inc. Since Robert E. Howard published his Bran Mak Morn stories at a time when the date of publication was the marker, the owners had to use the copyright symbol, and they had to renew after a certain time to maintain copyright, the exact status of all of Howard's Bran Mak Morn works are in question.

 The Australian site of Project Gutenberg has many Robert E. Howard stories, including several Bran Mak Morn stories.
-This indicates that, in their opinion, the stories are free from copyright and may be used by anyone, at least under Australian law.
+This indicates that, in their opinion, the stories are free from copyright under Australian law (based on 50 years after the author's death).

+"Kings of the Night" was first published in 1930, and so is clearly in Public Domain in the United States.

 Subsequent stories written by other authors are subject to the copyright laws of the relevant time.